follow-the-sun/follow-the-sun.github.io/index.md

 # [](#header-1)10.
 Limitations of FTS

 FTS has many challenges associated with it and it also faces same challenges of GSD as it is a part of GSD.
 The success cases in the Industry using FTS are rare, in part due to the lack of well-founded knowledge on applying FTS \[9\].
 The implementation of FTS, if not practiced correctly, may result in failures and projects going over budget \[10\].
-According to Carmel \[1\], FTS has challenges such as coordination barriers, cultural differences, and communication difficulties depicted in Figure 8.
+According to Carmel \[1\], FTS has challenges such as coordination barriers, cultural differences, and communication difficulties depicted in Fig. 8.

 ![](/images/limitations.jpg)